philip727/technical-test/README.md

 ```

 ### Populating the database
 Time to populate the MSSQL Database.
-Connect to the Database using your preferred tool (server: 127.0.0.01, port: 1433, username: sa, password: YourPassword123)
+Connect to the Database using your preferred tool (server: 127.0.0.1, port: 1433, username: sa, password: YourPassword123)

 Two files have been provided:
  1. **create.sql**
  2. **users.sql**

-Run them in the same order as above and your MSSQL database will now have a table for employees and will now be populated with 10 new employees.
+Execute them in the same order as above and your MSSQL database will now have a table for employees and will now be populated with 10 new employees.
 Make sure to run each query in **create.sql** one at a time, sequentially.
 The passwords are provided in the **users.sql** file.

+# Viewing Mailhog
+Go to [127.0.0.1:8025](http://127.0.0.1:8025) and this will bring you to the mailhog UI, here you will be able to see all emails that
+have been sent when creating an employee

 ### Running the application
 **MAKE SURE YOU HAVE GO INSTALLED.
 IF NOT GO HERE: [Golang Download](https://golang.org/dl/)**.